jhu-oose-f24/Team-GYAT/README.md

 # Team-GYAT

+Our app is a platform for students to find and offer services to their peers.
+Think of existing online marketplaces for tasks like Fiverr, but this is only offered to JHU students, and students use cryptocurrency to pay each other, eliminating the need for a middle man in terms of payments.
+Additionally, our app will use advanced searching algorithms to help users find tasks that match their past interests.

 ## Backend
 ### Server Setup
 The `flask` framework is used for the server, which interacts with the database using `SQLAlchemy`.